ritzi12/gender-determination-using-eyes-image-cnn/README.md

 # GENDER DETERMINATION USING MORPHOMETRY OF EYES

- This challenge is part of Deep Learning Bootcamp.
-You will have to build a deep learning model that would determines gender by Morphometry of eyes.
+ <span style=color:purple>This challenge is part of Deep Learning Bootcamp.
+You will have to build a deep learning model that would determines gender by Morphometry of eyes.</span>

  ## BACKGROUND